nkosanamlotshwa2-gif/property-dashboard/README.md

 PropertyOS started as a personal problem worth solving.

-As a property investor managing a growing portfolio across Westdene, Johannesburg, I found that existing tools were either too expensive, too complex, or simply not built for the South African market.
+As a Graduate consultant and Business Analyst, while working on a Property Analysis report for an investment portfolio across Westdene, Johannesburg, I found that existing tools were either too expensive, too complex, or simply not built for the South African market.
 Spreadsheets were fragile.
 Power BI required a paid licence and a backend.
 Nothing gave me a clean, fast, shareable view of my portfolio without friction.

 So I built one.